iTwin/presentation/.changeset/tall-comics-compare.md

 - Added `HierarchyNodeIdentifier.compare` function to compare two identifiers.
 - Changed `NodeParser` (return type of `HierarchyDefinition.parseNode`), to additionally allow returning a promise, so instead of just `SourceInstanceHierarchyNode` it can now also return `Promise<SourceInstanceHierarchyNode>`.
+- Added `filteredChildrenIdentifierPathsIndex` to `HierarchyNodeFilteringProps`, this property tells which filter path is that children path pointing to.